Skip to main content

 Festive

-Basbousa is a sweet semolina cake that is popular throughout the Middle East, including Saudi Arabia.
-It is made from a batter of semolina, coconut, yogurt, and sugar, baked until golden, then soaked in a sweet syrup infused with rose water or orange blossom water.
-The cake has a distinctive texture - slightly grainy from the semolina, yet moist from the syrup.
-It is often garnished with blanched almonds or other nuts.
-Basbousa is typically cut into diamond or square shapes for serving.
-It is a common dessert during Ramadan and other celebrations, but is also enjoyed year-round.
-You can find Basbousa in most bakeries and sweet shops across Saudi Arabia.
+Basbousa is a sweet semolina cake eaten throughout the Middle East, Saudi Arabia included.
+The batter combines semolina, coconut, yogurt, and sugar, bakes until golden, then soaks in a syrup scented with rose water or orange blossom water.
+The texture is slightly grainy from the semolina but moist from the syrup, and the cake is usually garnished with blanched almonds or other nuts.
+It is cut into diamonds or squares for serving.
+Common during Ramadan and other celebrations, it is eaten year-round and sold in most bakeries and sweet shops.

 vegetarianContains: DairyContains: WheatContains: Tree Nuts